folio-org/folio-ansible/README.md

 * Ubuntu 20.04 or Debian 10 for Folio Honeysuckle
 * Python installed
 * For SSL you need
-    * Certificate file and a Key file without Password
+    * Certificate file and a key file without Password
     * FQDN

 ### Installation

-To install Folio using the folio.yml Ansible playbook, you have to create a inventory file.
+To install Folio using the folio.yml Ansible playbook, you have to download and unpack the folio-ansible sources.
+Then create a inventory file.
 You also have to configure some parameters.
 You can put these in the inventory file, in group vars files or in host vars files.
 In this example we use the inventory.
-The contents of the file `inventory.yml`:
+The contents of the inventory file `inventory.yml`:

     all:
       hosts: